AkhilPrabananth/odin-recipes/README.md

 # odin-recipes
-This is mainly just to practice working with git because im ffairly confident about the html portion.
+This is mainly just to practice working with git because im fairly confident about the html portion.